 July 5–7, Millbrook, NY

-At Millbrook Vineyards and Winery, you can dine on local fare from food trucks, watch the summer sunset from the Taproom Terrace and play cornhole and bocce on the front lawn.
+On Friday evening at Millbrook Vineyards and Winery, you can dine on local fare from food trucks, watch the summer sunset from the Taproom Terrace and play cornhole and bocce on the front lawn.
 On Saturday evening, July 6, enjoy Jazz at the Grille, with an open-air concert and grilled fare from Slammin’ Salmon, one of the area’s leading gourmet shops and catering companies.
 Make sure to bring your own seating (a big blanket or folding chairs).

 Hudson Valley Hot-Air Balloon Festival 2019 at Dutchess County Fairgrounds